PaeiChe/Paralis-Modular/README.md

 - Outputs are normalled similar to Blinds
 - CV controls the polarizer/attenuverter
+- Goes up to x2 for amplifiying signals
 - 5 hp
 - CPU: Init/Idle(0.5% 0.10µs) Max(0.6% 0.14µs)